bigcommerce-edu/assets-intro-to-bc-dev/README.md

-# Developer Fundamentals Code Assets
+# Intro to BigCommerce Development Code Assets

-The code snippets in this package are assets for the BigCommerce Developer Fundamentals training course.
+The code snippets in this package are assets for the Intro to BigCommerce Development training course.